 One Rb World 2024 will be hosted by World Eye Cancer Hope USA, and organized together with Dr. Sandra Staffieri, retinoblastoma care co-ordinator at the Royal Children’s Hospital Melbourne, representing our retinoblastoma community in Australia.

 Our 2021 conference was to be held in Honolulu, Hawaii, immediately preceding the International Society of Pediatric Oncology (SIOP) world congress.
 Due to the continuing COVID19 pandemic, international travel restrictions, global disparities in vaccination access, and safety concerns, the meeting was held 100% virtual to prioritize everyone’s health and wellbeing.

-SIOP will finally host the 2024 congress in Hawaii, and we are delighted to do the same.
+SIOP will finally host their 2024 congress in Hawaii, and we are delighted to do the same.
 We plan to offer a virtual component so our worldwide community can join.

 As always, we will discuss aspects of awareness raising and early diagnosis, medical care, psychosocial supports, and survivorship.
-Due to the mid-Pacific location, our 2024 program will particularly focus on key challenges affecting remote and rural communities and small populations around the world, and practical solutions that can improve care for children and families in these areas, and support the professional who serve them.
+Due to the mid-Pacific location, our 2024 program will particularly focus on key challenges affecting remote and rural communities and small populations around the world, and practical solutions that can improve care for children, families, and survivors in these areas, and support the professional who serve them.

-We look forward to sharing the registration portal and our group’s hotel booking details by early Summer 2023, and do hope very much to see you in Hawaii!
+We do hope very much to see you in Hawaii!

 Sponsorship and partner opportunities are available for businesses, foundations and individuals.
 If you are interested in partnering with us to help host this important forum for global collaboration to improve patient care and cure, please email Marissa Gonzalez at marissa(at)wechope.org.

-To learn more about One Rb World, please visit the following pages.
+To learn more about past One Rb World events, please visit the following pages.